Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Clinical missingness

 \subsection{Formalisation}

-Each of the three scenarios above has different dependence structures between the observation processes and the resulting data.
-Formalisation and causal representation of these links permit further understanding of their dissimilarities, group-specific nature, and relation to standard patterns of missingness.
+Each of the three common scenarios above has different dependence structures between the missingness processes and the resulting data.
+For further analysis, we formalise the causal representation of these scenarios.

-Consider a set of covariates $X$ influenced by the underlying condition $Y$ and the group membership $G$.
+Consider a set of covariates, $X$, and a medical condition of interest, $Y$, both influenced by the group membership, $G$.
+Here, note that the condition may refer to a \emph{future} condition, i.e. an outcome of interest, or a \emph{current} condition, i.e. a diagnosis.
+The direction of the association between $Y$ and $X$ depends upon a given problem formalisation.
+For instance, a measured symptom may reflect a condition, e.g. chest pain may be a result of a cardiac condition; meanwhile, an environmental exposure may render an outcome more likely, e.g. smoking may increase the risk of lung cancer.
+We choose not to restrict the problem type and maintain both directions in our formalisation.
 Following the notations from~\cite{mohan2021graphical}, let $O_i$ be the indicator of observation of $X_i$ such that the observed value is defined as:

-We formalise the proposed scenarios in the bi-dimensional case: $X$ is the concatenation of two covariates ($X_1$, $X_2$).
+We formalise the proposed scenarios in the bi-dimensional case: $X$ is the concatenation of two, potentially correlated, covariates ($X_1$, $X_2$).
 One covariate $X_1$ is always observed, while $X_2$ is potentially missing.
-Following these notations, Figure~\ref{fig:dags} displays the directed acyclic graphs (DAGs) associated with each scenario.
-Each DAG shows the dependencies between missingness, group membership, covariates, and outcome.
-Note that this formalisation generalises when $X_1$ and $X_2$ are sets of covariates, but would not capture the potential dependencies between two partially missing covariates that could occur with more covariates.

-The DAGs in Figure~\ref{fig:dags} highlight similarities and differences between the three scenarios.
-We assume the same dependence between group membership, condition, and covariates across the three scenarios.
-The condition \emph{prevalence},~i.e., how often a patient may present the condition $Y$, may depend on $G$ directly or through different mediators --- merged with $G$ for clarity.
-The condition \emph{manifestation},~i.e., how the condition impacts covariates, may also depend on $G$, hence the connections both between $Y$ and $X$, and $G$ and $X$.
-As an example of these two distinct mechanisms, women and men present a similar risk of heart failure~\cite{lam2019sex},--- a similar condition prevalence.
-However, women express different symptoms than men with, for instance, more frequent symptoms of fatigue for women and chest pain for men~\cite{heo2019sex} --- different condition manifestations.
+Note that this can be generalised to higher dimensions by considering $X_1$ and $X_2$ to be sets of covariates rather than single covariates.
+Moreover, while real-world missingness patterns likely result from a mixture of these processes over multiple covariates, illustrating the difference between these scenarios using two covariates allows us to study how different clinical presence results in distinct missingness patterns.
+Following these notations, Figure~\ref{fig:dags} displays the graphs associated with each scenario.
+Each graph shows the dependencies between missingness, group membership, covariates, and condition.